MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Self_Approval.md

 2. In your InPrivate browsing session, enter the following URL in the address bar: **https://portal.azure.com**

 3. You're now going to log into Azure as Alex Wilber.
 In the **Sign in** window, enter **AlexW@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Next**.
-In the **Enter password** window, enter the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) and then select **Sign in**.
-In the **Stay signed in?** dialog box, select the **Don't show this again** check box and then select **Yes**.
+In the **Enter password** window, enter the **User Password** provided by your lab hosting provider and then select **Sign in**.
+If required, complete the MFA sign-in process.

+4. In the **Stay signed in?** dialog box, select the **Don't show this again** check box and then select **Yes**.

-4. In the **Welcome to Microsoft Azure** dialog box that appears, select **Maybe later** to skip the tour.
+5. In the **Welcome to Microsoft Azure** dialog box that appears, select **Maybe later** to skip the tour.

-5. In the **Microsoft Azure** portal, in the middle of the screen is the section of **Azure services**.
+6. In the **Microsoft Azure** portal, in the middle of the screen is the section of **Azure services**.
 This section displays a row of Azure services and their associated icons.
 At the end of the row, select **More services** (with the forward arrow icon).
 This opens the **All services** window.

-6. In the **All services** window, enter **priv** in the **Filter services** search box at the top of the page.
+7. In the **All services** window, enter **priv** in the **Filter services** search box at the top of the page.
 In the list of search results, select **Microsoft Entra Privileged Identity Management**.

-7. In the **Privileged Identity Management | Quick start** window, in the **Tasks** section in the left-hand navigation pane, select **My Roles**.
+8. In the **Privileged Identity Management | Quick start** window, in the **Tasks** section in the left-hand navigation pane, select **My Roles**.

-8. In the **My roles | Microsoft Entra roles** window, the **Eligible assignments** tab is displayed by default.
+9. In the **My roles | Microsoft Entra roles** window, the **Eligible assignments** tab is displayed by default.
 Remember, in the prior task Holly assigned Alex as a member of the **PIM-Helpdesk-Administrators** group, which Holly later assigned as an eligible group for the Helpdesk Administrator role.
 As such, this role appears in the list of **Eligible assignments** for Alex. <br/>

     Select the **Active assignments** tab.
 Note that no Microsoft Entra roles have yet to be assigned to Alex's account.

-9. Alex is now ready to self-approve, or self-activate the Helpdesk administrator role.
+10. Alex is now ready to self-approve, or self-activate the Helpdesk administrator role.
 Select the **Eligible assignments** tab.
 Under the **Action** column for the **Helpdesk Administrator** role, select **Activate**.

-10. In the **Activate - Helpdesk Administrator** pane that appears, enter **Support requests from Sales team members that require resolution** in the **Reason** field.
+11. In the **Activate - Helpdesk Administrator** pane that appears, enter **Support requests from Sales team members that require resolution** in the **Reason** field.
 This is the reason why Alex wants to self-activate this role.
 Then select the **Activate** button at the bottom of the pane. <br/>

     Note the three stages of activation that appear in the **Activate - Helpdesk Administrator** pane and the progress made on each stage.
 Wait for all three stages to automatically complete (Stage 2 typically takes the longest).
 After the final stage is completed, the **Activate - Helpdesk Administrator** pane will automatically close, and you will be returned to the **My roles | Microsoft Entra roles** window.

-11. On the **My roles | Microsoft Entra roles** window, note that you're still in the **Eligible assignments** tab.
+12. On the **My roles | Microsoft Entra roles** window, note that you're still in the **Eligible assignments** tab.
 Also note the message at the top of the window indicating **Your active roles have changed.
 Click here to view your active roles**.
 Select this message.
 This simply displays the **Active assignments** tab, which you could have selected yourself instead of selecting the message.

-12. In the **Active assignments** tab, note the **Helpdesk Administrator** role now appears.
+13. In the **Active assignments** tab, note the **Helpdesk Administrator** role now appears.
 Prior to activating this role, remember that you checked this tab earlier and no Microsoft Entra roles appeared.
 Now that Alex has self-approved the **Helpdesk Administrator** role, it's now been assigned to his user account.

-13. Close the InPrivate browser session.
+14. Close the InPrivate browser session.
 This should return you to the **Microsoft Entra admin center**, which should be displaying the **Adatum Corporation | Settings** page.

-14. Leave your browser and all tabs open for the next task.
+15. Leave your browser and all tabs open for the next task.

 As Alex Wilber, you have now self-approved the Helpdesk Administrator role.
 This has automatically assigned the role to Alex's user account.